Adaptive Learned Image Compression with Graph Neural Networks¶

 Key Findings¶

-- Complexity-aware degree allocation is critical: removing it degrades the model toward a fixed-\(k\)NN GNN, with consistent drops across all three datasets.
+- Complexity-aware degree is crucial; removing it reverts the model toward a fixed-degree kNN GNN, which performs worse across all datasets.

-- Sobel + RMS outperforms mean pooling, suggesting that emphasizing large-gradient regions is appropriate for compression.
-RMS pooling is more sensitive to strong edges, appropriately directing connectivity budget toward hard-to-compress regions.
+- Sobel + RMS outperforms mean pooling, indicating that emphasizing high-gradient regions is logical for compression.

 Highlights & Insights¶

-- The decoupling of where and how much is worth noting as a general design principle.
-Many architectures conflate all adaptivity into a single attention module, whereas GLIC explicitly separates candidate sampling from budget allocation, resulting in clearer module responsibilities and more interpretable ablations.
+- The decoupling of "where" and "how much" is a powerful design pattern.
+Instead of packing all adaptivity into a single attention module, GLIC clearly separates candidate sampling from budget allocation.

 Limitations & Future Work¶

 - The current work focuses on static image compression.
-Extension to video compression introduces a temporal dimension to graph nodes, making graph construction and synchronization considerably more complex.
+Extending this to video involves adding a temporal dimension, significantly increasing graph complexity.

 Related Work & Insights¶